mdcramer/mdcramer.github.io/_posts/2017-11-03-Eliminating-Uncommon-Words-Makes-Things-Worse.md

 ---
-title: "Reducing the Size of the Problem Makes Things Worse"
+title: "Eliminating Uncommon Words Makes Things Worse"
 excerpt: "Eliminating sentences with uncommon words (i.e. those that only appear once) from the dataset does not improve the accuracy of the training, for reasons unknown."
 tags: [datasets, common words, uncommon words]
-last_modified_at: 2017-11-03
+last_modified_at: 2017-11-05
 ---

 This is frustrating.